 AD Agent Installation

-Open the Elisity AD Agent Installer.
+Open the Elisity AD Agent Installer as an Administrator.
 Click Next to begin configurations for the install.

 -